PavanGoudPujari/sliding-window-pattern/README.md

 ### Variable Sliding Window
 - Smallest subarray whose sum is greater than or equal to S
 - Longest Substring Without Repeating Characters
+- Length Of Longest Substring K Distinct

 ## YouTube Explanations
 I explain the intuition and Java code for these problems on my YouTube channel: